basillicus/gendoc/README.txt

+It is a script to quickly generate a presentation with the results of a set of VASP calculations.
+Generates a  presentation-like pdf file with the images especified in the input_file.
+It parses the OUTCAR file existing in the folder the images are and includes certain parameters in the output document.
+If a NOTES file exists in the folder, it will be also included.

 Usage:
 ------
 Just call the script as:

-    gendoc
+    gendoc -i input_file

-    * In the folder has to exist a file with the paths to the images to be included in the document.
+    * input_file: It has to exist in the current folder.
+Is a file with the absolute paths to the images to be included in the document.
 Example:

 sec "Title of the section" /home/david/calc/GaAs/tips/vasp/10_CollectionOfTips/60_DifferentBulkTerminations/31_DimerTerminated_MoreSaturated/10_As-As_dimer/TIP.jpg